-Asuran Box Office Collections (First Week): Dhnaush's Career Best So Far!
+Asuran Box Office Collections (First Week): Dhanush's Career-Best So Far!

 Tamil Nadu Gross

 Asuran has been doing stunning business in A, B and C centres alike.
 If the reports are anything to go by, the movie has collected around Rs 30 crore in its first week at the Tamil Nadu box office, which is an impressive figure, considering the competition the film had.
-This is also considered to be Dhanush's career-best so far as far as the first week collections are considered.
+This is also considered to be Dhanush's career-best so far, as far as the first week collections are considered.

 Chennai Box Office